Awguhst/TgTm-HybridGNN/README.md

 ---

-**Note:** This is a demo project.
-File paths assume a certain folder structure.
+> ⚠️ **Note:** This is a demo project.
+> File paths assume a specific folder structure.
-If you're trying to run it, you may need to move files into the same folder or adjust the paths.
+> If you're trying to run it, you may need to move files into the same folder or adjust the paths accordingly.

 ---